automorph-org/automorph/docs/Quickstart.md

 // Configure JSON-RPC HTTP & WebSocket server to listen on port 9000 for requests to '/api' val server = Default.rpcServer(9000, "/api")

-// Serve the API implementation to be called remotely val apiServer = server.bind(api)
+// Register the API implementation to be available as a remote service val apiServer = server.service(api)

 val run = for {
   // Start the JSON-RPC server